Thursday, 15 January 2026

 Fake-Nails walks across to the water cooler and fills a plastic bottle.
 She's chewing gum with her mouth open with her default expression of disinterest.
 Yet she's dressed up as though she's going on a night out: hair extensions, false eyelashes and lap dancer heels.
 The slump has begun to settle on everyone and the keyboard taps gradually subside as they stop for afternoon break.
 One by one they wander into the kitchen to chat amidst the sound of running water and boiling kettles.
 I see Lanky-Dan and Jackie-Burd chatting through the kitchen doorway.
 Lanky-Dan is smiling and gesticulating his way through another anecdote.
 Everyone is laughing.
 I remember I have an egg sandwich in a Tupperware box under my desk that I kicked there the previous week.
 Awkwardly I retrieve it using a wooden ruler and hold it up to eye level; it looks slimy and alien through the misty plastic.
 Sealed safely inside it poses no problem, but I need the box back so I decide to dispose of it in Lanky-Dan's bin.
 He is still busy trying to impress people in the kitchen as I walk over to his desk and remove the lid.
 I recoil at its stench, thrusting the tub out to arms length.
 Covering my mouth, I slop its contents onto a cushion of crumpled paper lining the bin.
 I take a pile of papers from his out-tray, scrunching them first before dropping them on top to create a second masking layer.
 The tub remains tainted in green rancid slime and I use the sleeve of his jumper which hangs from the back of his chair to remove the foul residue.

 I return to my desk.
-Diet-Plan is working nearby, she never takes a break.
-Her work is arranged in neat piles, then slotted into plastic inserts before being filed in a perfect row of folders.
+Diet-Plan is working nearby, her digital scale glowing as she weighs each almond.
 She's quiet, but snooty, always first to arrive and last to leave.
 Sad-Sack tries to emulate some of Diet-plan's diligent excesses, but being devoid of charm or ability, he will always be relegated to the third division in management's eyes.
 I trace a ringed stain on my desk with blue Biro and wonder if anybody in here dreams of being more than this.

-The taxi drops me outside a townhouse in Hyndland, a narrow set of steps leads to a white door with a antique brass knocker.
-I ring the doorbell, but know one can hear above the noise.
-Eventually the door is answered by Lanky Dan's younger brother, who says nothing but leaves the door ajar for me to walk in.
+The taxi drops me outside a townhouse in Hyndland.
+Music pulses through the letterbox of a white door with an antique brass knocker.
+Three tries at the bell before Lanky Dan's younger brother appears, his eyes sliding past me as he walks away, leaving the door ajar.
 As I enter nobody looks my way.
 I see Jackie-Burd who is talking with two girls that I don't recognise.
-I walk over they start whispering, Jackie-Burd has her back to me but doesn't turn around when I speak.
+I walk over and they start whispering, Jackie-Burd has her back to me but doesn't turn around when I speak.

 I stumble backwards into a man carrying four drinks which end up on his shoes.
 'You fuckin idiot!
 Who the fuck are you, anyway?'